kruemmel-python/Request-Legacy/README.md

 `request` supports both streaming and callback interfaces natively.
 If you'd like `request` to return a Promise instead, you can use an alternative interface wrapper for `request`.
 These wrappers can be useful if you prefer to work with Promises, or if you'd like to use `async`/`await` in ES2017.

-Several alternative interfaces are provided by the request team, including:
+Several alternative interfaces are provided by the request team, including (legacy):
 - [`request-promise`](https://github.com/request/request-promise) (uses [Bluebird](https://github.com/petkaantonov/bluebird) Promises)
 - [`request-promise-native`](https://github.com/request/request-promise-native) (uses native Promises)
 - [`request-promise-any`](https://github.com/request/request-promise-any) (uses [any-promise](https://www.npmjs.com/package/any-promise) Promises)

-Also, [`util.promisify`](https://nodejs.org/api/util.html#util_util_promisify_original), which is available from Node.js v8.0 can be used to convert a regular function that takes a callback to return a promise instead.
+Also, [`util.promisify`](https://nodejs.org/api/util.html#util_util_promisify_original) can be used to convert a regular function that takes a callback to return a promise instead.

+Note: The request-promise family is legacy and may be unmaintained.
+Prefer `util.promisify` for existing code or the built-in `fetch` API for new code.

 [back to top](#table-of-contents)